College of Engineering

 Students must earn a minimum cumulative GPA of 2.0 before enrolling in engineering courses numbered 300 or above.
 Students seeking to continue in engineering upper division courses with a GPA below 2.0 need to meet with the Associate Dean of Academics to create a course plan designed to increase their GPA and meet this criteria.

 Students must earn a grade of C- or better in all engineering, technology, math and science courses (including associated prerequisite courses) required for the degree and also courses taken to satisfy the general education requirements for Area I-Communications, Area II-Mathematics, and Area III-Laboratory Sciences.
 If a grade lower than C- is earned in any of these courses, the student is required to retake the course immediately the next semester it is offered.
-An undergraduate student may attempt an engineering, math, or physical science course no more than three times to earn a grade of C- or better.
-Anytime a student earns a grade less than a C-, a meeting with the appropriate engineering academic advisor is required to develop a plan for addressing this issue.
-Ultimately, if the student fails to earn a minimum grade of C- after three attempts in any of these courses, then the student will not be able to continue as an engineering major and will be counseled on other degree options.
+Students who earn a grade less than a C- the first time will be contacted by the department and/or academic advising center and advised about this policy and resources to help in their academic success.
+If the student fails to achieve a C- or better in any of these courses a second time, then the student must submit a written request to the Associate Dean of Academics in the College of Engineering to enroll in the course a third time.
+The student should explain the circumstances impacting their grade and the actions planned to improve their performance.

 Digital Badges